The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 The size of the state fee for the state registration of drugs and related procedures is established in the Tax Code and varies from 2,000 to 325,000 roubles.
 A state fee of 10,000 roubles is charged for the issuance of a registration certificate for a drug.

-The state authority has the discretion to refuse to register a drug for medical use on the grounds that the quality or effectiveness of the registered drug, or both, for medical use has not been confirmed by the clinical data obtained or that the risk of harm to human health due to the intake of a drug for medical use exceeds its effectiveness application.
+The state authority has the discretion to refuse to register a drug for medical use on the grounds that the quality or effectiveness of the registered drug, or both, for medical use has not been confirmed by the clinical data obtained or that the risk of harm to human health as a result of the intake of a drug for medical use exceeds its effectiveness application.

 There is no simplified authorisation procedure for a drug already authorised in another jurisdiction or for parallel imports.
 A simplified registration procedure is available for orphan drugs, the first three generics of the original drug and paediatric drugs, irrespective of whether these medicines have been registered in any other country.

-The state register of drugs is available at the special web portal of the Ministry of Health.6
+The state register of drugs is available at the special web portal of the Ministry of Health.10

 Only pharmacies are authorised to distribute prescription drugs to consumers.
 The pharmacy must hold a licence for pharmaceutical retail activity and only pharmacies are authorised to distribute over-the-counter (OTC) drugs to consumers (retail shops are currently not allowed to sell OTC drugs in Russia).